Quick and Easy Speaker Test

 If You Are Testing Internal Speakers

-By internal speakers, we are referring to inbuilt speakers.
+By internal speakers, we are referring to built-in speakers.
 This means they are built into the device.

 Most laptops and modern desktop computers have internal; speakers.